sandhaka/MyMicroservicesApplication/README.md

 Initial incpit from this [discussion](https://stackoverflow.com/questions/26739167/jwt-json-web-token-automatic-prolongation-of-expiration/26834685#26834685).

 ##### Databases:
-I using [MySQL](https://hub.docker.com/_/mysql/) to keep users informations running on the 'db' container with a mapping volume on the host machine.
+I using Ms SQL to keep users informations running on the 'db' container with a mapping volume on the host machine.

 dotnet-ef migrations to database versioning.